ashikari/MarbleFlow/README.md

 Robot Arm | RethinkRobotics Sawyer

 ## Software
 With the exception of the proprietary controller software integrated into the Sawyer contol computer, all software was tested using a Dell Precision 7720 running Ubuntu 16.04.
 The camera video feed was processed in C++ using OpenCV 3.3.1.
 As illustreated in the Methods section, the C++ code produced a position error vector from the ball to the center of the image.
-This error vector was communicated over the ROS framework as an Int32MultiArray to a short Python script which computes a basic PID velocity control effort from the position error vector and commands the Sawyer to move at the calcualted velocity using the RethinkRobotics Intera SDK.
+This error vector was communicated over the ROS framework as an Int32MultiArray to a short Python script which computes a basic PID velocity control effort from the position error vector and commands the Sawyer to move at the calculated velocity using the RethinkRobotics Intera SDK.

 ## Results
 [![Results](https://img.youtube.com/vi/sgq_YhP6NFc/0.jpg)](https://www.youtube.com/watch?v=sgq_YhP6NFc)